AtticusKuhn/atticuskuhn.github.io/data/blog/historical-music.md

 These expressive lyrics capture the beauty of the English countryside.
 I can almost imagine \
 the green pastures of Yorkshire when I listen to this song.

-And I would be remissed not to mention the most famous British Hisotrical song: [The British Grenadiers](https://www.youtube.com/watch?v=PGrxHO-B2TY)
+And I would be remissed not to mention the most famous British historical song: [The British Grenadiers](https://www.youtube.com/watch?v=PGrxHO-B2TY)

+### The British Grenadiers
 Some talk of Alexander, and some of Hercules
 Of Hector and Lysander, and such great names as these.
 But of all the world's brave heroes, there's none that can compare.
 With a tow, row, row, row, row, row, to the British Grenadiers.

 I do like the sophisticated swagger and bravado of this song.
 It's has the confident tone of dismissing these heros of antiquity.
 From the first bars, we can tell from this self-confidence